We are told that our population is to grow by nearly 40% over the next twenty years.

 - To ignore the axiom that open space is vitally important in the development and sustainability of communities and then be amazed at the lack of parks and sporting facilities;

-Matters that are directly or indirectly relevant to Wollstonecraft Ward
+Matters most relevant to Cammeraygal Ward

 - North Sydney Olympic Pool: